 I get it.
 People are afraid of what they don’t understand.
 But then SEEK to understand – ask questions, do some research, maybe even attend the event.
 Don’t simply strike out in fear, hate, intolerance and bigotry just because it’s not something you personally have experience with or understand!

-As most people who know me would attest, I’m an outspoken supporter of all things GLBTQ and a lover of rainbows, diversity and tolerance.
+As most people who know me would attest, I’m an outspoken supporter of all things LGBTQIA+ and a lover of rainbows, diversity and tolerance.
 But if I’m being honest, I haven’t always been this way.
-In my senior year of high school I was “saved” on a Campus Life trip and was a practicing born again, evangelical Christian through several years of college.
-During that time, I didn’t know much about being gay or transsexual and I may have even mistakenly bought into the “lifestyle” myth – the erroneous belief that being GLBTQ is a choice and not something innate we’re born with – for a short while.
+In my senior year of high school I was “saved” on a Campus Life trip and was a practicing born-again, evangelical Christian through several years of college.
+During that time, I didn’t know much about being gay, transsexual or nonbinary and I may have even mistakenly bought into the “lifestyle” myth – the erroneous belief that being LGBTQIA+ is a choice and not something innate we’re born with – for a short while.

 Thankfully, my life’s path then brought me into contact with many diverse people and my mind began to expand and open more and more as friends trusted me enough to come out to me.
-I met more friends in the GLBTQ community and ultimately, in my mid 30s, became best friends with a wonderful transgendered woman who taught me so much about what being a woman really means.
+I met more friends in the LGBTQIA+ community and ultimately, in my mid-30s, became best friends with a wonderful trans woman who taught me so much about what being a woman really means.
 Today, I have absolutely no doubt that God makes all of us uniquely the way we are and that we all are, in fact, “Born This Way” a la Lady Gaga.

 Once I actually met someone who is trans, I grew to understand and appreciate her perspective and it made me open up, grow, love more and fear less.
-Plus a few fun nights out with friends at gay bars convinced me that drag queens are not scary or nightmare-inducing like Dee Snider, but rather beautiful, inspiring and hilarious!
+Plus a few fun nights out with friends at gay bars convinced me that drag queens and nonbinary folks are not scary or nightmare-inducing like Dee Snider, but rather beautiful, inspiring and amazing!

 If you’re interested in attending the Drag 101 course offered by Selena T. West next week, you can sign up on Facebook.
 And if you’d like to share your own experiences in a tolerant, loving and inclusive way, I’d love to hear from you in the comments below.